A part of Indiaonline network empowering local businesses

 The best time to visit the Annamalai Wildlife Sanctuary is from December to April.

-Nearest Airport: Coimbatore, 75 kms away
+Nearest Airport: Coimbatore, 75 km away

-Nearest railway station: Pollachi, 35 kms away
+Nearest railway station: Pollachi, 35 km away

 Annamalai Tiger Reserve

-The Steering Committee of Project Tiger has approved the Project Tiger of Indira Gandhi Wildlife Sanctuary in the year of 2008.
+The Steering Committee of Project Tiger has approved the Project Tiger of Indira Gandhi Wildlife Sanctuary in the year 2008.
 For this project, a cost of Rs 235.47 lakhs has been approved by the National Tiger Conservation Authority for construction purposes.
-Later, the sanctuary was named as Project Tiger Sanctuary in which a large number of tigers are protected in this area.
+Later, the sanctuary was named Project Tiger Sanctuary in which a large number of tigers are protected in this area.

 Kozhikamudhi Elephant Camp